Google's Nexus One smartphone: Is it worthy of all the hype?

 By Joni Blecher Follow me on Twitter | Tuesday, January 05, 2010 (permalink)

-View more posts for Android
+View more posts for Smart phones

 Google announced the Nexus One today at a press conference at the company's headquarters.
 Unlike rumors suggested, the hardware for the Nexus One was not built by Google.
 Instead it was built by HTC and as such it sports a similar form factor found on the HTC DROID Eris: slim design, 4 touch sensitive navigation keys, and clean spines on the cell phone.
 However there are a couple of noteworthy differences.
 First, the trackball has a multicolor LED under it so it will light up when there's an incoming message and if you get an incoming call and are connected to Bluetooth the trackball will illuminate blue so you can take the call with a Bluetooth-enabled headset.
 Additionally, the back of the smartphone has a metal bar on the back that can be engraved (up to 50 characters) - a nice personalization touch.
 Here's a list of the technical specs: